rsyncOSX/RsyncOSXsched/README.md

 ![](icon/menuapp.png)

 This is the `menu app` (RsyncOSXsched.app).
-The menu app is an helper application for executing scheduled tasks in RsyncOSX.
+The menu app is a helper application for executing scheduled tasks in RsyncOSX.
 Scheduled tasks are added in RsyncOSX.
 Quit RsyncOSX and let the menu app take care of executing the scheduled tasks.
 RsyncOSX does **not** execute scheduled tasks.
 Scheduled tasks are only added and deleted in RsyncOSX.
 The `menu app` is started from RsyncOSX.

 ### Localization